fusebit/everyauth-express/README.md

 - Express middleware enabling users of your Node.js app to authorize access to third party APIs.
 - Out of the box, shared OAuth clients with basic permissions to get you started quickly.
 - Full control of the OAuth client configuration when you are ready (bring your own).
-- Durable and secure storage of OAuth credentials of your users.
+- Secure and durable storage of OAuth credentials of your users.
 - Flexible identity mapping to reference credentials using concepts native to your app.
 - Automatic token refresh.
 - Active monitoring and alerting for expired or revoked credentials (coming soon).